team-charls/jpegls-wic-codec/README.md

 ## Introduction

-The Windows Imaging Component (WIC) is a build-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
+The Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
 WIC is implemented using COM technology.
 Image codecs for many popular formats are already pre-installed on Windows.

 ### Status

 This project is the development phase:

-- No installer with pre-build binaries is available, manually building and registering is required.
+- No installer with pre-built binaries is available, manually building and registering is required.

 ### Supported Operation Systems